-The Fulbourn Village Design Guide has been prepared by SCDC and URBAN Silence, and developed in collaboration with the village community, through a process of active community participation and consultation.
+The Fulbourn Village Design Guide has been prepared by the Greater Cambridge Shared Planning Service and URBAN Silence, and developed in collaboration with the village community, through a process of active community participation and consultation.

 SCDC is grateful to Richard Townley for leading the village steering group for the Village Design Guide project and acting as community project champion.